swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/duties_agreement.md

 Trainer Alumni will not be permitted to:
 - teach Carpentries Instructor Training workshops
 - host teaching demonstrations
-Exceptions may be made at the discretion of The Carpentries staff.
+Exceptions may be made at the discretion of The Carpentries Core Team.
 To request permission to teach or host a demo, contact team@carpentries.org.

 Trainer Alumni may select to:
 - continue to receive Topicbox Instructor Training emails & participate in conversations